Tax Treatment of Direct Primary Care

 The Short Answers:

-- If the employer has less than fifty employees, then the simplest answer is to avoid any potential IRS dispute is to pay for the monthly DPC fee with post-tax dollars.
+- If the employer has less than fifty employees, then almost any plan design will do unless you are charging individuals more than $412.50 per month.
+If the employer is nervous about all this tax research or attorney fees associated with the investigation, then the simplest answer is to avoid any potential IRS dispute is to pay for the monthly DPC fee with post-tax dollars.

 - If the patient has an HSA plan and wants to both maintain this HSA (continue to contribute to it) and use the HSA to pay for medical services, then the safest answer is to charge them on a cash-pay fee for service basis (ideally in a manner and amounts that would lead to approximately the same charges you would expect with your periodic fees).